Sex and Gender Data Collection Guidance

 2. Sex and gender are not the same.

-Gender is a societal role which an individual may fulfil in various ways, while sex is a biological category related to chromosomes, hormones, and physical characteristics.
+Gender is a societal role which an individual may fulfill in various ways, while sex is a biological category related to chromosomes, hormones, and physical characteristics.
 (See e.g. www.nature.com/news/sex-redefined-1.16943 for a fuller discussion of the biological underpinnings of sex.)
 The two categories are interrelated, and gender may have biomedical effects while sex may influence social and cultural traits.
 Nevertheless, they are distinct and should not be conflated.

 4. Keep lists inclusive and flexible.

-If free response text boxes are truly not possible, your pre-determined list of gender options should be as inclusive and flexible as possible.
+Pre-determined lists of gender options should be as inclusive and flexible as possible.
 Some things to keep in mind:

 - Rather than radio buttons which restrict participants to a single choice, allow them to check multiple boxes.